-- a.
-Dining area(s) provide an adequate seating capacity for all clients to eat comfortably - b.
-Dining room seating should ideally be sized to accommodate the capacity of the shelter in one sitting, but larger shelters may need to have multiple sittings or multiple sittings may be required to meet current public health recommendations - c.
+- Dining area(s) provide an adequate seating capacity for all residents to eat comfortably - Dining room seating should ideally be sized to accommodate the capacity of the facility users in one sitting, but larger programs may need to have multiple sittings or multiple sittings may be required to meet current public health recommendations - c.
 The following signage must be conspicuously posted in the dining area: - i.
 The daily or weekly menu - ii.
-A notice whether the shelter can or cannot guarantee allergen-free food
+A notice whether the provider can or cannot guarantee allergen-free food